 According to the ADA guidelines, the height of the toilet seat should not be more than 17 to 19 inches from the floor.
 Measure the space between the toilet seat and the floor to get the exact measurement.

-- Check the location of the grab bars
+Check the height of the toilet seat

 According to the ADA requirements, there should be grab bars installed on either side of the toilet stall and behind the toilet.
 The height of the grab bar should be according to the requirements of the ADA guidelines.